codynhat/ipfs-ios-backup/README.md

 Backup iOS devices to IPFS

-*Note*: This is a project competing in ETHDenver 2020 and is only a proof-of-concept.
-Many improvements need to be made before using this for real backups.
+*Note*: This was initially created for the ETHDenver 2020 Hackathon.
+Many open questions came up during the process of creating this proof of concept.
+Please see the Github issues for more details.
+It *is not recommended* to use this for real backups yet.